19 and the Quranic Message

-What we are seeing here is that the number 19, which was chosen by God to be the code of the Quran, is actually speaking to us and spelling out the Full Quranic Message!
+What we are seeing here is that the number 19, which was chosen by God to be the code of the Quran, is actually speaking to us and spelling out the Full Quranic Message in clear words!

 All the above 19 lettered sentences contain full and complete meanings and messages.
-They are all found in the Quran as presented above, the exact words, the exact order and the exact spelling.
+All the above sentences are found in the Quran.
+What we see above is the exact words, the exact order and the exact spelling.

 Third: The Analysis

 1- The above 19 lettered sentences cover the overall Quranic message, but do not cover every little detail in the book.
 This is because the Quran is not formed of a sequence of 19 lettered sentences placed side by side.
 However, the command to obey God and the messenger does indeed cover all the detailed smaller commands.
 Indeed we find this command to obey God and the messenger given in 19 letters:

 By obeying God and the messenger, we are in fact obeying all the detailed rules and laws laid down by God in the Quran.

 2- It must also be noted that the above sentences are not the only 19 lettered sentences to be found in the Quran.
 There are other 19 lettered sentences in the Quran that were not added to the list.
 This is because of one of the following reasons:

 a- They are a repetition, either in words or in meaning, of sentences which are already on the list.